furkan-atak/gradProject/README.md

-# Strapi application

-A quick description of your strapi application
+# Strapi backend for ekmek-cli for freelancer employee and employer website.